zapplyjobs/interview-handbook-2026/README.md

 #### 📌 Example 17: If you got the job, what would you do in your first year to establish yourself?

-A way more common alternative to this question is, "What would you accomplish in your first 30/60/90 days on the job?"
-To answer these questions, you'll need to research the company, similar job listings, and employee resumes to know what the industry requires from new hires.
+A way more common alternative to this question is, <i>"What would you accomplish in your first 30/60/90 days on the job?"</i> To answer these questions, you'll need to research the company, similar job listings, and employee resumes to know what the industry requires from new hires.

 Set realistic goals and don't make yourself seem too overconfident or passive.
 Unless the job specifically calls for it, avoid focusing on overhauling the current work environment or procedures.
 Instead, show that you're eager to learn at the start, thoroughly understand and adhere to the company's mission, and finally contribute to the organization's mission.
 Whatever the case, give the impression that you have a clear sense of direction.